-- Receive sufficient imported supply of Accoya[®] Wood to satisfy current demand until the Group's own factory is operational; - 2.
+- 1. Receive sufficient imported supply of Accoya® Wood from the Titan Wood European factory to satisfy current demand in China and ASEAN regions until the Group's own factory is operational; - 2.
 Construct and operate an Accoya® Wood manufacturing facility in line with its business plan; and - 3.
 Grow sales of Accoya® Wood in line with its business plan.

-The Group's current business is the importing and marketing of Accoya® Wood, which the Group has done since 2008.
+The Group's current business is the importing and marketing of Accoya® Wood, through its interest in JDW, a joint venture company based in China.
 The Group has sufficient financing available to operate this existing import business on a going concern basis.
 The Group's Directors are of a view that an opportunity exists for the Group to build and operate its own Accoya® factory in China.

-In order to fund its operations and the construction of the new factory, the Group has a loan facility available from a third party, the financing commitments by NTAAC and a leading Chinese bank, and the 10 July 2019 subscription agreement for €15m.
-However, the provision of the funds is inherently uncertain, as they are conditional on the achievement of project milestones related to the construction of the Accoya[®] Wood factory in China; these milestones including certain government approvals, project execution, and general country risk.
-Several key milestones have already been achieved, and the Company has received equity funds in relation to these milestones.
-In summary, the validity and success of our business plan is dependent on many factors, some outside of the direct control of the Group's management.
+In order to fund its operations and the construction of the new factory, the Group has a loan facility available from a third party, the financing commitments by NTAAC and a leading Chinese bank, and the 2022 private family office subscription agreement for €25.5m.
+However, the provision of the funds is inherently uncertain, as they are conditional on the achievement of project milestones related to the construction of the Accoya® Wood factory in China.
+These milestones include certain government approvals and project execution risk.
+Several key milestones have already been achieved, and the Company has received equity funds from the private family office in relation to these milestones.
+In summary, the validity and success of the Group's business plan is dependent on many factors, some outside of the direct control of the Group's management.

-Despite these uncertainties, the Directors are confident that the Group has sufficient financing in place to build an Accoya[®] Wood factory and to execute the Group's business plan and to fully realise the carrying amount of the non-current assets.

-To deal with the above-mentioned risks and uncertainties, the Group is working closely with its technology licensing partner in Europe, Titan Wood, and our local Chinese partners, NTAAC and a leading Chinese bank, to closely manage the execution risks associated with this type of project.
+Despite these uncertainties, the Directors are confident that the Group has sufficient financing in place to build an Accoya® Wood factory and the experienced team to deliver on the Group's business plan and to fully realise the carrying amount of the non-current assets.
+The Group's management is working closely with its technology licensing partner in Europe, Titan Wood, and our local Chinese partners, NTAAC and a leading Chinese bank, to closely manage the execution risks associated with this type of project.